HPWebdeveloper/laravel-failed-jobs/README.md

 hosted on a distinct URL address, in both local and production environments.

 ### Prepare package in both applications
-To use this package in remote mode, you need to install the package in both different applications.
+To use this package in remote mode, you need to install the package in both main and remote applications.

-You may install the Laravel-Failed-Jobs package into your project using the Composer package manager:
+You may install the Laravel-Failed-Jobs package into your project using the composer package manager:

+Note: currently the remote feature is under `feature/remote-connect` branch.
 ```bash
 composer require hpwebdeveloper/laravel-failed-jobs:dev-feature/remote-connect
 ```